elastic/ecs/rfcs/0000-wildcard-data-type.md

 Stage 1: Identify potential concerns, implementation challenges, or complexity.
 Spend some time on this.
 Play devil's advocate.
 Try to identify the sort of non-obvious challenges that tend to surface later.
 The goal here is to surface risks early, allow everyone the time to work through them, and ultimately document resolution for posterity's sake.
 -->

-As mentioned previously in the proposal, integrating the wildcard data type into ECS will be the first instance of a Elastic licensed feature being adopted by the schema.
-Until now ECS has relied only on OSS license features, but we do not want to limit ECS from support Elastic licensed features moving forward.
-ECS will remained OSS license even if the schema implements certain Elastic licensed features.
+As mentioned previously in the proposal, integrating the wildcard data type into ECS will be the first instance of an Elastic licensed feature being adopted by the schema.
+Until now ECS has relied only on OSS licensed features, but we do not want to limit ECS from supporting Elastic licensed features moving forward.
+ECS will remain OSS licensed even if the schema implements certain Elastic licensed features.
 When ECS adopts a feature available only under a license, it will be noted in the documentation.

 ## People